MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/add-ai-chatbot.md

 ---
-title: Add a chatbot control to your canvas app
+title: Add Chatbot control to your canvas app
 description: A control that enables embedding of any published Power Virtual Agent (PVA) bot into Power Apps for end-user.
 author: mduelae
 ms.topic: conceptual